ooddle

 How ooddle Applies This

 The Mind pillar inside ooddle includes connection prompts.
 We nudge you to send one warm message a day, schedule one in-person meet a week, and notice when your social tank is running low.
+We treat connection like sleep or movement, an input that decides how the rest of the system runs.
 Explorer (free) covers daily connection prompts.
-Core ($29/mo) personalizes them around your real circle and your real schedule.
+Core ($12/mo) personalizes them around your real circle and your real schedule, with weekly check-ins on how connected you actually feel.
+The point is not to add another task.
+The point is to make the moves that protect your nervous system the easiest ones in your day.

 Ready to try something different?